A note on the main theorem for absolutely monotonic functions

 Different aspects of completely monotonic functions are considered in (\cite{Wid1}--\cite{Wid2}), and also for example in the classical expository articles (\cite{Sam1}--\cite{Berg2}).

 Comment 2.
 There are many ways to generalize notions of absolutely and completely monotonic functions.
-Among them all very interesting generalizations were proposed by Bulgarian mathematicians Nikola Obreshkov and Jaroslav Tagamlitskii.
+It seems that a first step was done by Sergei Bernstein \cite{B1} and very important generalizations were investigated by Bulgarian mathematicians Nikola Obreshkov \cite{Obr1}--\cite{Obr3} (also known for two celebrated named formulas: Obreshkov generalized Taylor expansion formula and the Obreshkov integral transform) and Jaroslav Tagamlitskii \cite{Tag1}.